brandontrabucco/design-baselines/README.md

 # create a design problem using a curated dataset
 p = fct.AntMorphology()

-# create a design problem using a curated dataset
+# create an algorithm for solving design problems
 a = dev.ForwardModel(p)

 # sample designs from the dataset